bevy-cheatbook/bevy-cheatbook/src/pitfalls/3d-not-rendering.md

 This page will list some common issues that you may encounter, if you are trying to spawn a 3D object, but cannot see it on the screen.

+## Missing Vertex Attributes

+Make sure your [`Mesh`][bevy::Mesh] includes all vertex attributes required by your shader/material.

+Bevy's default PBR [`StandardMaterial`][bevy::StandardMaterial] requires all meshes to have:
+ - Positions
+ - Normals
+ - UVs (even if there are no textures / just a solid color)
+ - Tangents (if using normal maps, otherwise not required)

+If you are generating your own mesh data, make sure to include all of the above.

+If you are loading it from asset files, make sure they include everything that is needed.
+In particular, if you are using normal maps, make sure to include Tangents when creating your GLTF files.

 ## Incorrect usage of Bevy GLTF assets

 Refer to the [GLTF page][cb::gltf] to learn how to correctly